A Distributed Block-Split Gibbs Sampler with Hypergraph Structure for High-Dimensional Inverse Problems: Introduction

+This work focuses on cases where $\xb$ belongs to a high dimensional space, for instance for $\overline{N}$ larger than $10^6$.
+We introduce a distributed block-coordinate SGS to sample from~\eqref{eq:dist-gen-split} by splitting the global variable of interest $\xb$ into blocks $(\xb_k)_{1 \le k \le K}$.
+This approach will also be able to handle multiple composite functions as in~\eqref{eq:min-gen-multi}.
+To this aim, we pair SGS with optimization-inspired MCMC transition kernels \cite{Durmus2018, Pereyra2016, Salim_Richtarik_2020} to sample from conditional distributions that would otherwise be either intractable or challenging to handle in a distributed setting.

+Some steps of the MCMC sampler will correspond to term-wise operations, which are easy to distribute.
+Some others will involve the linear operator $\Db$ and its adjoint $\Db^*$, calling for communications.
+This work is aimed at designing an efficient distributed version of the corresponding serial sampler, in particular by dealing with terms that involve $\Db$ or $\Db^*$.

-In this work, we introduce a distributed block-coordinate SPA-Gibbs sampler, splitting the global variable of interest into blocks $(\xb_k)_{1 \le k \le K}$, and able to handle multiple composite terms of the form~\eqref{eq:g-multi}.
-Each block $\xb_k$ is associated with a worker, and communications between the workers are characterized by the structure of the linear operators $(\Db_i)_{1 \le i \le I}$.
-Precisely, the communications are characterized by the hyperedges of hypergraphs whose adjacency matrices are prescribed by each of the linear operators.
-For the sake of clarity and simplicity of the presentation, the main part of the paper presents the proposed distributed algorithm for the probability distribution~\eqref{eq:dist-gen-lin}.
-The proposed approach is then extended in the appendix to distributions involving multiple linear operators, as in \eqref{eq:g-multi}.
-Note that the hypergraph structure of the proposed algorithm is different from the one used in~\cite{Pesquet2015}.
-Indeed, we propose to use the hypergraph to distribute the communications induced by $\Db$ with respect to both the primal and dual variable, while in~\cite{Pesquet2015}, the hypergraph structure is used when multiple $(\Db_i)_{1 \le i \le I}$ are considered without splitting the primal variable into blocks $(\xb_k)_{1 \le k \le K}$.
+The distributed structure associates each block $\xb_k$ with a worker $k$.
+Communications between the workers are governed by the structure of the linear operators $(\Db_\idcomposite)_{1 \le \idcomposite \le \ncomposite}$.
+Precisely, the notion of hypergraph will be used to deal with this aspect. \Cref{Sec:Model} is dedicated to technical details.
+For the sake of clarity and simplicity of the presentation, the main part of the paper presents the proposed distributed algorithm {with $\ncomposite = 1$ in~\eqref{eq:dist-gen-split}, corresponding to the target} distribution~\eqref{eq:dist-gen-lin}.
+The appendix extends the proposed approach to distributions of the form~\eqref{eq:dist-gen-split} with $\ncomposite > 1$.
+We also focus on the case with augmentation variables as in~\eqref{eq:dist-SPA} to ensure better mixing properties~\cite{Vono_etal_2019}.
+Note that our approach can be used without this optional variable.